gakalmar/Notes/14_OOP with C#.md

             - They can have default implementations, but the usual case for them is to only define the method signatures, and leave the actual implementation to classes that implement the interface.
         - **Example:** Instead of one large `IWorker` interface with methods like `Work`, `Eat`, and `Rest`, have separate interfaces like `IWorkable`, `IEatable`, and `IRestable`, and implement them as needed in *different worker classes*.
     - **D**: The Dependency Inversion Principle (DIP)
+        - **Summarized:**
+            - The dependency instances should be created in the Program class
+            - The dependencies should be added to their constuctors
         - Depend upon abstractions, concretes:
             - High-level modules should not depend on low-level modules; both should depend on abstractions.
             - Also, abstractions should not depend on details, but details (concrete implementations) should depend on abstractions.